The NGSS and CCELA Standards

 - Temperature Changes in Dissolving

-Students explore the concept that chemical reactions involve the breaking of certain bonds between atoms in the reactants, and the rearrangement and rebonding of these atoms to make the products.
-Students also design tests to investigate how the amount of products and the rate of the reaction can be changed.
-Students will also explore endothermic and exothermic reactions.
+Students explore the concept that chemical reactions involve the breaking of bonds between atoms in the reactants, and the rearrangement and rebonding of these atoms to make the products.
+Students investigate reactions which produce a gas, form a precipitate, and cause a color change.
+Students also explore endothermic and exothermic reactions and do an engineering activity to design a device using an exothermic reaction.

 - What is a Chemical Reaction?